Your recovery is our mission.

 Across the board, heavy alcohol users reported withdrawal symptoms more than average.
-Heavy drinkers more than doubled their risk for hallucinations during detox, being 2.39 times more likely than other alcohol users to experience them.
+Heavy drinkers more than doubled their risk for hallucinations during alcohol detox, being 2.39 times more likely than other alcohol users to experience them.
 Compared to others during detox, heavy drinkers were:

 Some people in recovery are recovering from using multiple substances (like alcohol and cocaine, for example), called polysubstance abuse.
 Among those who detoxed, 78.7% were only detoxing from alcohol, while 21.3% detoxed from alcohol and at least one other substance (polysubstance use).
 Compared to those detoxing from alcohol only, people detoxing from polysubstance abuse were:

-Polysubstance use often complicates the detox process and necessitates more medical care, which is reflected in the data: 36.8% of people detoxing at a rehab facility or medical center were detoxing from multiple substances, compared to only 15.3% of people detoxing at home.
+Polysubstance use often complicates the alcohol detox process and necessitates more medical care, which is reflected in the data: 36.8% of people detoxing at a rehab facility or medical center were detoxing from multiple substances, compared to only 15.3% of people detoxing at home.
 Medical detox at a rehab facility may be necessary to keep those struggling with multiple substances as safe and comfortable as possible during a critical time.

 Recovery is a lifelong process that often begins with professional treatment and continues long after a person leaves the rehab facility.
-We asked respondents in recovery about their experiences during and after rehab treatment.
+We asked respondents in recovery about their experiences during and after alcohol rehab treatment.